 To be sure, the new ecommerce platform will feature a broad range of product and educational content, including videos and webinar recordings designed to make the ecommerce site a helpful tool to customers.
 “We are putting more product information, video content and webinar content online as problem solvers,” Hoople says.

-But in coordination with other applications, the ecommerce site will play just as big if not bigger role for Lawson’s sales reps, the company says.
+But in coordination with other applications, the ecommerce site will play a just as big, if not bigger, role for Lawson’s sales reps, the company says.
 The reps assist customers whether customers place orders on the Lawson website or through other channels such as EDI and procurement software.

 The company’s growing sales force—over 1,000 sales reps as of the end of Lawson’s last fiscal year ended Dec.
 31, 2019—will use the new site in coordination with its cloud-based Microsoft Teams employee communication and collaboration system, which it installed about two years ago, to improve how Lawson personnel share information to help customers.

 With Lawson’s thousands of products used by companies across many industries, including automotive and oil-and-gas, the collaboration system is designed to help the sales team solve problems for customers looking for the right product to complete their jobs, Lawson says.